...

 This will give results in a tabular format without causing any errors.

-Using Parameters in DAX Queries
+How Do Parameters Work in DAX Queries?

 A unique feature of DAX queries is that it aids well defined query statements to be parameterized.
 The parameters can be defined and assigned a value within the Parameters Element collection.
 Nomenclature for each parameter can be assigned against its values.
 The name of the parameter can be prefixed with the ‘@’ character and wherever the parameter is to be utilized in the syntax, it can be defined with a parameter call.
 This will execute the value assigned for that parameter.